Planning for your later life

 Understanding investing

-Keep reviewing your investments
+Review your investments

 Share Dealing accounts

-Have an up-to-date Will
+Have an up-to-date will

-One of the most important things you can do, is to have an up-to-date Will.
+One of the most important things you can do, is to have an up-to-date will.
 This will make sure that your wishes are carried out after you die.
-It’s also good to check your Will regularly as your priorities can change over time.
+It’s also good to check your will regularly as your priorities can change over time.

 Making a will